mpirrall/pytorch-neural-network-tutorial-using-MNIST/README.md

     loss.backward()

-This explanation will mainly be taken from [this great Pytorch forum post](https://discuss.pytorch.org/t/what-does-the-backward-function-do/9944/2).  **loss.backward()** is used to compute the derivative **dloss/dx** for every parameter **x** which has requires_grad = True.  requires_grad is just used to flag if a parameter needs a gradient computed when used.
-[This](https://pytorch.org/docs/stable/notes/autograd.html) is the detailed Pytorch documentation on it.
+This explanation will mainly be taken from [this great PyTorch forum post](https://discuss.pytorch.org/t/what-does-the-backward-function-do/9944/2).  **loss.backward()** is used to compute the derivative **dloss/dx** for every parameter **x** which has requires_grad = True.  requires_grad is just used to flag if a parameter needs a gradient computed when used.
+[This](https://pytorch.org/docs/stable/notes/autograd.html) is the detailed PyTorch documentation on it.
 If you don't know what gradients are, don't worry about it for now, but look them up eventually as gradient descent is important to know but beyond the scope of this tutorial.
 Anyway, once these gradients are computed, **loss.backward()** sums them into **x.grad**.
 This is then used in **optimizer.step()**, which is the next line of code.

     optimizer.step()